CompuMasterGmbH/CompuMaster.Scopevisio.OpenApi/docs/UserApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new UserApi(Configuration.Default);
-            var onlyActive = true;  // bool | If set to true, deleted users are not returned. (optional)
+            var onlyActive = true;  // bool? | If set to true, deleted users are not returned. (optional)

             try
             {